VIP: Vision Instructed Pre-training for Robotic Manipulation: Experiments

-\textbf{Real-robot platform}.
-We conduct experiments using the Cobot Magic robot \citep{cobotmagic} to verify the effectiveness of VIRT.
-As shown in Fig.~\ref{Fig: real_robot}~(a), the robot is integrated with four robotic arms, \ie, two master arms and two puppet arms.
-During the process of collecting the demonstration data $\mathcal{D}$, we manually control the master arms, and the puppet arms imitate the actions of the master arms in real time.
-After the policy $\pi$ is trained on $\mathcal{D}$, it directly controls the puppet arms during the inference stage.
-Three cameras are installed on the robot, which are the right camera, front camera, and left camera, respectively.
-These cameras provide different observation views for $\pi$.
-Besides images captured by cameras, the prioperception information, including the rotation angles, angular velocities, and driving torques of various joints in this robot, is also available.
+\textbf{Experimental platforms}.
+We evaluate the effectiveness of our method in both real and simulated environments.
+For the real environment, we conduct experiments using the Cobot Magic robot \cite{cobotmagic}.
+As shown in Fig.~\ref{Fig: real_robot}, the robot is integrated with four robot arms, \ie, two master arms and two puppet arms.
+When collecting demonstration data, we manually control the master arms, and the puppet arms imitate the actions of the master arms in real time.
+After fine-tuning the pre-trained policy with the demonstration data, the policy directly controls the puppet arms in inference.
+Three cameras are deployed on the robot, which are the right camera, front camera, and left camera, respectively.

-\textbf{Simulation platform}.
-In this work, we design simulated manipulation tasks based on Isaac Gym \citep{makoviychuk2isaac}, which supports GPU-based efficient physics simulation.
+The simulated environments are built based on Isaac Gym \cite{makoviychuk2isaac}, which supports GPU-based efficient physics simulation.
 A Franka Panda robotic arm is deployed in each simulation environment to manipulate objects, with four cameras strategically positioned to observe the scene from various angles, including three peripheral views and one hand view.
-Unlike previous approaches that rely on manually crafted script rules for generating manipulation demonstrations \citep{zhao2023learning}, we build a real-time hand pose acquisition system to teleoperate the simulated robotic arm, which better mimics the real demonstration data distribution.
-Specifically, a Leap Motion Controller \citep{leapmotion}, which is a binocular infrared camera, is adopted to estimate the hand translation and orientation.
-This estimation is based on traditional algorithms such as stereo depth inference \citep{blake2011binocular}.
-Then, as shown in Fig.~\ref{Fig: real_robot}~(b), we map the translation and orientation of the hand palm to the robot arm end-effector position using pre-defined rules, and the joint rotation angles of the robot arm are derived based on inverse kinematics \citep{kucuk2006robot}.
-The opening or closing of the robot gripper is controlled by the distance between the thumb and index finger of the human hand for teleoperation.
+Unlike previous approaches that rely on manually crafted script rules for generating manipulation demonstrations \cite{zhao2023learning}, we build a real-time hand pose acquisition system to teleoperate the simulated robotic arm, which better mimics the real demonstration data distribution.
+Specifically, a Leap Motion Controller \cite{leapmotion}, which is a binocular infrared camera, is adopted to estimate the hand translation and orientation.
+Then, as shown in Fig.~\ref{Fig: simulator}, we map the translation and orientation of the hand palm to the robot arm end-effector position using pre-defined rules, and the joint rotation angles of the robot arm are derived based on inverse kinematics \cite{kucuk2006robot}.
+The opening or closing of the robot gripper is controlled by the distance between the thumb and index finger of the human hand.